easingslider/easing-slider/readme.txt

 == Changelog ==

+= 3.0.8 - June 24th, 2016 =
+* Fixed bug that would prevent slider(s) from obeying dimensions correctly when displaying multiple on a single page.

 = 3.0.7 - June 17th, 2016 =
 * Added CSS property to ensure slider item `max-width` is always `auto`.
 * Fixed issue in Javascript that would break initial slider height set under some circumstances.